-We recently realised that there aren’t a whole lot of useful Youtube tie tutorials.
+There aren’t a whole lot of truly useful Youtube tie tutorials for some reason.
 So here’s how to tie a tie, made as simple as it gets.

 Learning how to tie a tie doesn’t seem that important, until it is.
 Your first wedding, schmancy event, or even a Pulp Fiction themed party could be knocked into chaos if you were never taught how to tie a windsor knot, but there’s no reason you shouldn’t be able to learn online.